Jared Hasselhoff: Personal life

-In 2006, Hasselhoff moved to Berlin, Germany, due to his resentment of George W. Bush's politics.
-He stated that he would not return to the United States as long as Bush was president.
+In 2006, Hasselhoff moved to Berlin, Germany.
+He originally planned to stay in Germany for just a few months.
+Over time, however, he extended his stay and spent more and more time in the country.
+One reason for this move was his mother's enthusiasm for Germany, where she worked as a German teacher in Kassel and Bonn.
+Hasselhoff also found the longer opening hours of the bars in Germany particularly appealing compared to the USA.

-Hasselhoff suffers from obsessive compulsive disorder, and has asked for his requested Skittles to be separated by color on at least one rider while on tour.
+Hasselhoff has obsessive compulsive disorder, and has asked for his requested Skittles to be separated by color on at least one rider while on tour.
 According to his episode of MTV Cribs, he also suffers from irritable bowel syndrome.

 In 2013, Ukraine banned Hasselhoff from entering the country for five years after he allegedly urinated on the Ukrainian flag at a concert in Kyiv.
-A few days later, the band was due to perform at Russia's Kubana Festival on the Black Sea coast, but the gig did not go ahead, due to another concert stunt in which he stuffed the Russian flag into his underpants.
+A few days later, the band was due to perform at Russia's Kubana Festival on the Black Sea coast, but the gig did not go ahead due to another concert stunt in which he stuffed the Russian flag into his underpants.
 Instead, they were questioned by police and were ordered to leave Russia.